jcwren/3dprinting/MaxLine_Straightening_Tool/README.md

 1. Clamp the halves together
 1. Verify the threaded rod can be easily rotated
 1. Allow glue to dry for at least two hours
+1. Add spacing washers to one side of form head
+## Bending Blocks
+1. Using 3/8" drill bit, run bit through the mounting hole so the 3/8"-16 x ?" bolt moves freely in the block
 ## Plywood Base
-1. Apply thin coat of glue to one side of each plywood T piece
+1. Apply a thin coat of glue to one side of each plywood T piece
 1. Clamp pieces together
-1. If possible, use several 1-1/4" brad nails to join parts (keeps parts from slipping)
+1. If available, use several 1-1/4" brad nails to join parts (keeps parts from slipping)
 1. Allow to dry for 2 hours
-1. Optionally sand both sides of assembled piece smooth and radius edges
+1. Sand both sides of assembled piece smooth and radius edges (optional)
-1. Optionally paint plywood or seal plywood with a clear coat of ployurethane
+1. Paint plywood or seal plywood with a clear coat of ployurethane (optional)
 1. Lightly mark a line down the center of the leg of the T to find center
-1. Lightly mark a line across the center of the top of the T to find center
+1. Make a mark 1" in and 3/4" down on either side of the top of the T
+1. Drill a 3/8" hole at each of the marks in the previous step